Tips on getting more out of life with less

 Clean your entire kitchen thoroughly.
 This includes stovetops, inside of microwave(s), sink bowl(s), countertops, kitchen floor, and underneath the refridgerator.
 Also, clean as you go.
 Tend to spills and crumbs as you see them, and clean-up after yourself.
 If you live with others, then inform them of the drain fly/fruit fly infestation and that it’s important they do their part by cleaning up after themselves and following proper procedures to deal with the problem.

-See also How to Get Rid Of Static
+See also How to Get Rid Of Cockroaches

 In summary, regularly following table hygiene, spotting and dealing with spills and crumbs, quick spot-cleaning, and cleaning the kitchen regularly will take care of those pesky drain flies/fruit flies.
 This all may seem like a lot of work to you.
 But, you’d be glad that you’re doing these things in the end.